Commitments are equivalent to statistically-verifiable one-way state generators: Introduction

 \cite{KT} show that $\OWSG$s with pure-state output imply $\EFI$.
-Construction of an $\EFI$ from a mixed-state output $\OWSG$ was left open which we resolve.
-Our main result is (below $n$ represents the key-length of the OWSG): \begin{theorem} Let $m = \frac{cn}{\log(n)}$ for some constant $c>0$.
-An $m$-copy $\OWSG$ implies a $k^*$-imbalanced $\EFI$ for some $k^*(\lambda) \in \poly(\lambda)$. \end{theorem} From Theorem \ref{thm:main} and Fact \ref{fact:imbalanced_EFI_to_EFI-1}, we get: \begin{cor} Let $m = \frac{cn}{\log(n)}$ for some constant $c>0$.
-An $m$-copy $\OWSG$ implies an $\EFI$. \end{cor} Combining this with previous works that show secure multi-party computation from quantum commitments~\cite{OT1,OT2,OT3} (which are in turn equivalent to EFI), we get: \begin{cor} Let $m = \frac{cn}{\log(n)}$ for some constant $c>0$.
-An $m$-copy $\OWSG$ implies secure multi-party computation for all functionalities. \end{cor} We show the converse to Corollary \ref{cor:forward} is also true. \begin{theorem} An $\EFI$ implies a $\poly(n)$-copy $\OWSG$. \end{theorem} Combining the above results we get: \begin{cor} The following cryptographic primitives are equivalent: \begin{itemize} \item $\poly(n)$-copy $\OWSG$, \item $O\left(\frac{n}{\log(n)}\right)$-copy $\OWSG$, \item $\EFI$, \item quantum commitments. \end{itemize} \end{cor} A natural question that can be asked at this point is whether an $o\left(\frac{n}{\log(n)}\right)$-copy $\OWSG$ implies a $\poly(n)$-copy $\OWSG$ (equivalently $\EFI$)?
-Cavalar et al.~\cite{cavalar2023computational} show that $o\left(\frac{n}{\log(n)}\right)$-copy pure-state output $\OWSG$s with statistical security exist unconditionally, which cannot imply an $\EFI$ (by definition of $\EFI$).
-This gives the following corollary. \begin{cor} $O\left(\frac{n}{\log(n)}\right)$-copy $\OWSG$s are the weakest $\OWSG$s from which we can get an $\EFI$, equivalently, commitment schemes. \end{cor}
+Construction of an $\EFI$ from a mixed-state output $\OWSG$ was left open. {We resolve this question by constructing EFI from $\sOWSG$ (which is implied by $\OWSG$). } Our main result is (below $n$ represents the key-length of the $\sOWSG$): \begin{theorem} Let $m = \frac{cn}{\log(n)}$ for some constant $c>0$.
+An $m$-copy {$\sOWSG$} implies a $k^*$-imbalanced $\EFI$ for some $k^*(\lambda) \in \poly(\lambda)$. \end{theorem} From Theorem \ref{thm:main} and Fact \ref{fact:imbalanced_EFI_to_EFI-1}, we get: \begin{cor} Let $m = \frac{cn}{\log(n)}$ for some constant $c>0$.
+An $m$-copy $\sOWSG$ implies an $\EFI$. \end{cor} Combining this with previous works that show {oblivious transfer} and secure multi-party computation from quantum commitments~\cite{OT1, OT2, OT3,brakerski2022computational} (which are in turn equivalent to EFI), we get: \begin{cor} Let $m = \frac{cn}{\log(n)}$ for some constant $c>0$.
+An $m$-copy $\sOWSG$ implies {oblivious transfer} and secure multi-party computation for all functionalities. \end{cor} We show the converse to Corollary \ref{cor:forward} is also true. \begin{theorem} An $\EFI$ implies a $\poly(n)$-copy $\sOWSG$. \end{theorem} Combining the above results we get: \begin{cor} The following cryptographic primitives are equivalent: \begin{itemize} \item $\poly(n)$-copy $\sOWSG$, \item $O\left(\frac{n}{\log(n)}\right)$-copy $\sOWSG$, \item $\EFI$, \item quantum commitments. \end{itemize} \end{cor} A natural question that can be asked at this point is whether an $o\left(\frac{n}{\log(n)}\right)$-copy $\sOWSG$ implies a $\poly(n)$-copy $\sOWSG$ (equivalently $\EFI$)?
+Cavalar et al.~\cite{cavalar2023computational} show that $o\left(\frac{n}{\log(n)}\right)$-copy pure-state output $\OWSG$s ({that are potentially stronger than $\sOWSG$s}) with statistical security exist unconditionally.
+Hence they cannot imply an $\EFI$ unless $\EFI$s also exist unconditionally.
+This gives the following corollary. \begin{cor} Unless $\EFI$s exist unconditionally, $O\left(\frac{n}{\log(n)}\right)$-copy $\sOWSG$s are the weakest $\OWSG$s from which we can get an $\EFI$, equivalently, commitment schemes. \end{cor} Figures \ref{fig:before} and \ref{fig:after} capture relations between different primitives before and after our work.
+The black arrow from primitive $A$ to $B$ represents that if primitive $A$ exists, then primitive $B$ also exists.
+The red dotted lines represent separations, either oracle or unconditional (unless $\EFI$s exist unconditionally), between the primitives.